-14. Termination of Mediation
+M-12.
+Termination of Mediation

-The mediation shall be terminated
+The mediation shall be terminated:

-- a. by the execution of a settlement agreement by the parties; - b. by a written declaration of the mediator to the effect that further efforts at mediation are no longer worthwhile; or - c. by a written declaration of a party or parties to the effect that the mediation proceedings are terminated.
+- i.
+By the execution of a settlement agreement by the parties; or - ii.
+By a written or verbal declaration of the mediator to the effect that further efforts at mediation would not contribute to a resolution of the parties' dispute; or - iii.
+By a written or verbal declaration of all parties to the effect that the mediation proceedings are terminated; or - iv.
+When there has been no communication between the mediator and any party or party's representative for 21 days following the conclusion of the mediation conference.

-15. Exclusion of Liability
+M-13.
+Exclusion of Liability

 Neither the AAA nor any mediator is a necessary party in judicial proceedings relating to the mediation.

-Neither the AAA nor any mediator shall be liable to any party for any act or omission in connection with any mediation conducted under these rules.
+Neither the AAA nor any mediator shall be liable to any party for any error, act or omission in connection with any mediation conducted under these procedures.

-16. Interpretation and Application of Rules
+M-14.
+Interpretation and Application of Procedures

-The mediator shall interpret and apply these rules insofar as they relate to the mediator's duties and responsibilities.
-All other rules shall be interpreted and applied by the AAA.
+The mediator shall interpret and apply these procedures insofar as they relate to the mediator's duties and responsibilities.
+All other procedures shall be interpreted and applied by the AAA.